 Ptosis is when the upper eyelid droops over the eye.
 It can droop a small amount, or so much that it covers the pupil.
 Ptosis can limit or completely block vision.

 There are several reasons an eyelid might droop.
 Some babies are born with droopy eyelids - also known as ptosis - in one or both eyelids.

 While the most obvious sign of ptosis is a drooping or hooded eyelid, their upper eyelid creases may not line up evenly with each other.
 If ptosis in children is not treated, it can cause problems with their vision development.
 Also, some children may tilt their heads back so they can see better, but this may cause head and neck problems.

 Ptosis can occur in adults if the muscles or ligaments that normally raise the eyelid are weakened by injury or disease.
 Most ptosis happens with aging.
 As a person ages, the skin and muscles of the eyelids stretch and weaken.
 Sometimes, previous eye surgery hastens this change because the instruments used to keep the eye open during surgery can stretch the eyelid a bit.
 However, drooping can also be a result of damage to the nerves that control the eyelid muscles.
-In rare cases, tumors or other diseases can affect the eylid muscle.
+In rare cases, tumors or other diseases can affect the eyelid muscle.

 Pediatric ptosis requires a detailed eyelid examination.
-Your child's doctor will consider your child's age, the eylid height, the stength of the eyelid's muscle, the eye's movements, and whether both eyes are affected.
+Your child's doctor will consider your child's age, the eyelid height, the strength of the eyelid's muscle, the eye's movements, and whether both eyes are affected.
 Treatment generally depends on the function of the eyelid muscles, but in most cases they will recommend surgery.
 If your child has amblyopia (commonly known as "lazy eye"), that condition should be treated, too.

 Children with ptosis should receive regular eye exams to make sure their vision is developing correctly and to monitor for other eye issues.